wolfeidau/wolfeidau_site/content/post/2020-03-10-starting-a-go-project.md

 tags = [ "Go", "Golang", "development" ]
 +++

-Given the changes with [Go Modules](https://blog.golang.org/using-go-modules) I wanted to document a brief getting started, this will focus on building a minimal web service.
+Given the changes with [Go Modules](https://blog.golang.org/using-go-modules) I wanted to document a brief getting started for Go projects, this will focus on building a minimal web service.

-Before you start you need Go, to install it I recommend using [homebrew](https://brew.sh/) or for ubuntu users [Golang Backports](https://launchpad.net/~longsleep/+archive/ubuntu/golang-backports), or as last resort grab it from the [Go Downloads](https://golang.org/dl/) page.
+Before you start you will need to install Go, I recommend using [homebrew](https://brew.sh/) or for ubuntu users [Golang Backports](https://launchpad.net/~longsleep/+archive/ubuntu/golang-backports), or as last resort grab it from the [Go Downloads](https://golang.org/dl/) page.

 So this looks like this for OSX.